hyphz/hyphz.github.io/data/texts.md

 Whenever you do not hit with an Encounter Power, you still summon the creature, but do not expend the power.
 If you use a summoning power several times by this method, you do not resummon the creature; the existing summoned creature is the source.
 If the summoned creature is Taken Out, you cannot use the summoning power even if it is not expended.
+When you roll a 3 on an Encounter Power attack roll, it counts as a 4.
 @@Multi-RoleShapechanger
 When you use a Transformation Power, you take on the Role associated with that form.
 You may use only one Role Encounter power of each level per combat, even if you take on